DouglasDwyer/wasm_runtime_layer/README.md

 **backend_web** - Implement a wasm engine targeting the browser's WebAssembly API on `wasm32-unknown-unknown` targets.

+**tracing** - Enable tracing span and events.
+This makes it easier to follow execution of the runtime and get better introspection when something goes wrong.
+This is especially useful for the web backend where debugging is not as easily available.

 Contributions for additional backend implementations are welcome!

 ## Testing